FG, Chinese Firm Sign Contract for $3.9bn Abuja-Itakpe-Warri Rail Line - THISDAYLIVE

 He stated that CRCC is the biggest construction company of China and the biggest railway company globally

 “In 2018, we occupy 55 among the top 500 enterprises around the world.
-Now we have businesses and projects in 127 countries all over the world and with a turnover 110b us dollars.”
+Now we have businesses and projects in 127 countries all over the world and with a turnover $110 billion.”